menni99/causal-attribution-analysis/docs/project_structure.md

 - `data/`: Store all data files
   - `raw/`: Original, immutable data
   - `processed/`: Cleaned and processed data
-  - `external/`: Data from external sources

 - `src/`: Source code for use in this project
   - `data/`: Scripts to download or generate data
-  - `features/`: Scripts to turn raw data into features for modeling
   - `models/`: Scripts to train models and make predictions
   - `visualization/`: Scripts to create exploratory and results visualizations